awsdocs/aws-freertos-docs/doc_source/userguide/results-logs.md

 + The features of the device specified in the `device.json` file\.
 + The aggregate summary of test case results\.
 + A breakdown of test case results by libraries that were tested based on the device features \(for example, FullWiFi, FullMQTT, and so on\)\.
++ Whether this qualification of FreeRTOS is for version 202012\.00 that uses LTS libraries\.

 The `FRQ_Report.xml` is a report in standard [JUnit XML format](https://llg.cubic.org/docs/junit/)\.
 You can integrate it into CI/CD platforms like [Jenkins](https://jenkins.io/), [Bamboo](https://www.atlassian.com/software/bamboo), and so on\.
 The report contains the following elements:
 + An aggregate summary of test case results\.